-Do not attempt to light this appliance, or depress the igniter button, if you suspect flammable vapor have accumulated inside or outside the appliance.
+Turn the gas control valve OFF and do not operate this appliance if you suspect flammable vapors have accumulated inside or outside the appliance.
 Immediately call a qualified person to inspect the appliance.
 Water heaters subjected to a flammable vapors incident will show a discoloration on the flame arrestor and require replacement of the entire water heater.
-Improper installation or an inadequate air supply can also cause the FVIR system to disable the water heater.
+Improper installation or an inadequate air supply can also cause the Flame Guard system to disable the water heater.